 The Lincoln Home Bridge Group played Tuesday, July 10.
 The high scorers were Pete Hope, of Pemaquid; Lea Mannion, of Damariscotta; and Midge Coleman, of Sheepscot.

 During the upcoming months, it is all hands on deck at the Wiscasset, Waterville & Farmington Railway Museum in Alna.
 During the height of summer, trains are running every weekend but there are many projects going on behind the scenes.
 In August, it is planned to move a 1918 covered truss bridge into position over Trout Brook.

 The Central Lincoln County YMCA announces the launch of its 2018 Annual Fund drive with the theme “You Are Y.” Funds raised through the annual drive provide an extraordinary opportunity to ensure a brighter future for the children, families, and seniors in the region.

 The local community is one special place on the great coast of Maine.
 It is composed of many gifted people who are thankful to live and work in a region rich in beautiful landscapes and historical roots that go back to the founding of this nation.
 People are blessed in many a way and care about their community.

-In respect for the victims of the recent tragic school shooting in Texas, Gov. Paul R. LePage has directed the United States flag and the State of Maine flag be flown at half staff immediately until sunset on May 22.
+In respect for the victims of the shooting in Annapolis, Md. on June 28, Gov. Paul R. LePage has directed the United States flag and the State of Maine flag be flown at half staff immediately until sunset this evening, Tuesday, July 3.